nomadicmehul/Authentication-using-Laravel-Passport/README.md

 # Authentication-using-Laravel-Passport

 * Talk title : Authentication using Laravel Passport
 * Description : In this talk we will cover a basic authentication application with modern REST API in Laravel.
-In this auidinace wull learn about Authentication using Laravel Passport Securely authenticate users to use your API using OAuth 2.
+In this audience will learn about Authentication using Laravel Passport Securely authenticate users to use your API using OAuth 2.

 # Introduction